 - After the pie dough has chilled: On a floured work surface, roll out 1 half of the chilled pie dough.
 Turn the pie crust dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.
 With a small and sharp knife, trim the extra overhang of dough and discard.
 Place the chicken mixture on top.
 Top with frozen peas.
 Pour gravy over top.
 Roll out 2nd half of pie crust dough just as you did the first.
 Cover the pie with the 2nd crust and trim the extra overhang off the sides.
 Seal the edges by crimping with a fork or your fingers.
 With a small and sharp knife, slice a few small slits in the top crust for steam to escape.
 Using a pastry brush, brush crust and edges with beaten egg.

-Make ahead tip: Filling and gravy can be prepared 1 day in advance, cover and chill in the refrigerator.
+- Make Ahead & Freezing Instructions: Filling and gravy can be prepared 1 day in advance, cover and chill in the refrigerator.
 Assemble, fill, and bake the next day as directed.
 The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.
 The unbaked OR baked pot pie freezes well for up to 2-3 months.
 Allow to thaw overnight in the refrigerator and bake as directed or bake to warm through.

-- Two 9-inch frozen (and then thawed) store-bought pie crusts are just fine instead of homemade.
+- Pie Crust: Two 9-inch frozen (and then thawed) store-bought pie crusts are just fine instead of homemade.
 Puff pastry works too.

-This is a wonderful recipe if you have extra meat or leftover veggies to use up.
+- Filling Variations: This is a wonderful recipe if you have extra meat or leftover veggies to use up.
 Turkey works wonderfully instead of chicken.
 You can use precooked meat.
 Simply skip the boiling and cook the carrots and celery with the onion and butter.
 Add some corn (frozen or fresh) when you add the peas.
-Feel free to add 1-2 Yukon gold potatoes, diced.
+Feel free to add 1 Yukon gold potato, diced.
 You can cook them until soft with the onion and butter.
 Mushrooms are great too; you can add 1 cup sliced mushrooms when you cook the onion and butter.
-I wouldn't add ALL of these veggies though; you will weigh down the pie.
+I wouldn’t add ALL of these veggies though as there isn’t enough gravy for it all.
+I don’t recommend going over 2 cups of veggies + 1 potato.
+(Onion doesn’t count!)

-As directed in the recipe above, cubed chicken, celery, and carrots go into a pot.
+As directed in the recipe above, place chicken, celery, and carrots into your pot.
 Fill with water to cover.
 Boil for 12 minutes.

-As directed above, cook down the onion with some butter and minced garlic.
-I like to cook it until the butter slightly browns.
-Brown butter gives so much flavor to the filling.
-Then, whisk in spices, flour, chicken broth, and half-and-half to make a thick white gravy.
+As directed above, in a skillet or separate pan, cook down the onion with some butter and minced garlic.
+Whisk in spices, flour, chicken broth, and half-and-half to make a thick white gravy.

-As directed above, roll out crust to fit into the pie dish (a 9-inch square baking pan works too).
-Fill with chicken and vegetable mixture, then top with frozen peas.
+As directed above, roll out homemade pie crust to fit into your 9-inch pie dish (a 9-inch square baking pan works too).
+Fill with the chicken and vegetable mixture, then top with frozen peas.
 I add the frozen peas at this point because they lose their vibrant green color when cooked with the chicken in the first step.

-Top with creamy gravy and then top with the other pie crust.
-Cut holes in the top to release some steam, crimp down the edges, egg wash and bake!
+Top with creamy gravy, then the other rolled out pie crust.
+Cut holes in the top to release some steam, crimp down the edges, add the egg wash, and bake!